24 Easy Frame Chicken Coop Plans – You Can DIY This Weekend

 Farmhouse Chicken Coop Plan

-This farmhouse chic chicken coop has a 6″ chicken run, four nesting boxes, and can cater for about 12 chickens.
+This farmhouse chic chicken coop has a 6″ chicken run, four nesting boxes, and can cater to about 12 chickens.
 The first thing that you need to do is to build the foundation of the chicken coop.
 Next, you need to secure the frame walls of the chicken coop.

 8. DIY Backyard Chicken Palace Plan